Nickerie District: Agriculture

 Bananas and rice are the main crops grown in Nickerie.
 Some rice had been grown previously, but during the 20th century, Nickerie became the centre of the rice in Suriname, mainly due to the East Indian and Javanese indentured laborers.

 Tourism

-Nieuw Nickerie is started to develop as a tourist area.
-There are quite a number of hotels in the city, and the nearby Bigi Pan Nature Reserve opened opportunities for ecotourism.
+Nieuw Nickerie is starting to develop as a tourist area.
+There are numerous hotels in the city, and the nearby Bigi Pan Nature Reserve opened opportunities for ecotourism.
 In 1972, the Hertenrits Nature Reserve was founded.
 In the reserve there are five terpen (artificial mounts).
 They were located in the middle of the swamp, and remains from the pre-Columbian era had been discovered in the mounts.
 Hertenrits has been incorporated into the Bigi Pan reserve.